Skip to main content

 • Headaches

-These symptoms typically improve within a few days of leaving the affected environment or after the mold is professionally remediated.
+These typically improve within a few days of leaving the affected environment, or within 1-2 weeks of professional remediation if the home is decontaminated and the moisture source is fixed.

 Long-Term Exposure (Months to Years)

-Chronic mold exposure can lead to more persistent health issues:
+Chronic exposure can lead to more persistent issues:

-• Hypersensitivity pneumonitis — an inflammatory lung condition from repeated spore inhalation
+Hypersensitivity pneumonitis.
+An inflammatory lung condition from repeated spore inhalation.
+Symptoms can mimic chronic bronchitis.

-The takeaway: Don't wait to address mold.
+Don't wait to address mold.
 Short-term symptoms are reversible.
-Long-term exposure makes everything harder to treat and can create health problems that persist even after the mold is gone.
+Long-term exposure makes everything harder to treat and creates problems that can persist after the mold itself is gone.

 Mold in Your Lungs (Aspergillosis)